SSHD(8) NetBSD System Manager's Manual SSHD(8)

 OpenSSH is a derivative of the original and free ssh 1.2.12 release by Tatu Ylonen.
 Aaron Campbell, Bob Beck, Markus Friedl, Niels Provos, Theo de Raadt and Dug Song removed many bugs, re-added newer features and cre- ated OpenSSH.
 Markus Friedl contributed the support for SSH protocol versions 1.5 and 2.0.
 Niels Provos and Markus Friedl contributed support for privilege separation.

 System security is not improved unless rshd, rlogind, and rexecd are dis- abled (thus completely disabling rlogin and rsh into the machine).
-NetBSD 5.0_RC4 April 26, 2009 NetBSD 5.0_RC4
+NetBSD 5.0 August 14, 2020 NetBSD 5.0

 You can also request any man page by name and (optionally) by section: